OECD Home › Directorate for Financial and Enterprise Affairs › Publications & Documents

 Publications & Documents

-English, PDF, 1,022kb
+English, PDF, 348kb

-This project will investigate whether people are saving enough for retirement and examine the role that private pensions can in the retirement readiness of the working age population.
+This project is investigating whether people are saving enough for retirement and examining the role that private pensions can play in the retirement readiness of the working age population.

 Prepared for the G20 Summit on 5-6 September 2013, this update on the implementation of the G20 High-Level Principles on Financial Consumer Protection is organised around three priority principles: Disclosure and Transparency; Responsible Business Conduct of Financial Services Providers and their Authorised Agents; and, Complaints Handling and Redress.